CarstenGrohmann/OOMAnalyser/README.md

 smaller pieces, aggregates these and presents them in a more human friendly format.

+You can use the current version on [www.carstengrohmann.de/oom/](https://www.carstengrohmann.de/oom/).

 ## Design Goals
  * A local copy of the web page should run offline - without an Internet